Particle Emitters

 The Orientation property determines which orientation mode to use for an emitter's particle geometry.

 The SpreadAngle property has an X and a Y value which determine the range of angles from which a particle can emit.
-The range is calculated from both sides around the axes; for example, a value of (45, 0) emits particles from to 45° away from the EmissionDirection across the X axis.
+The range is calculated from both sides around the axes; for example, a value of (45, 0) emits particles in a range of 0° to 45° away from the EmissionDirection across the X axis.

 Shape